MatthewDelong/README.md/README-JT.md

 # Jira-Tracker 07/11/2025
-A comprehensive Jira-like issue tracker and project management website using SQLite
+A comprehensive Jira-tracker and project management website
 ---
 ---
 ## 🖥 Screenshots